kery/MacVisTat/VisualStatistics/help.md

 function plot.graph_name(graph)
 ```

 Returns the name of a graph.
-The first parameter 'graph' is the index of the graph in legend box, the index starts from 1.
+The first parameter `graph` is the index of the graph in legend box, the index starts from 1.

 ```lua
 function plot.get_lastkey()